onesteinbv/ProjectManagement/helpdesk_ticket_custom_priority/README.rst

 Helpdesk Ticket Custom Priority
 ===============================

-This module adds more priorities to helpdesk tickets.
+This module Adds more priorities to helpdesk tickets.

 Authors